quantumjim/csv2terrain/README.md

 This is a mod for [Minetest](https://github.com/minetest/).
 It has been designed to be used in conjunction with the `default` mod of the Minetest game.

-This mod reads in data from a local csv file, which should have lines of the form
+This mod reads in data from 'blocks.csv': a local csv file, in the same directory as 'init.lua'.
+This should have lines of the form

 `x,y,z,keyword,`